Go On...

 Go On... is the third album by American pop rock band Mr. Mister, released on September 8, 1987, by RCA Records.
 It features a more serious tone than their previous album Welcome to the Real World, which was commercially successful.
 This album did not fare as well commercially and would become the last publicly released album by the band before they broke up in 1990.

 Reception

-In their retrospective review, AllMusic contended that Go On... retained the same themes, stylistics, and quality of work as their previous releases, and "The only significant change was in record sales."
+In their retrospective review, AllMusic contended that Go On... retained the same themes, stylistics, and quality of work as their previous releases, and that "[t]he only significant change was in record sales".
 They particularly praised the album's lyrics, commenting, "during the height of the materialistic '80s, Go On was an example of a band using its pop culture bully pulpit to suggest that the "greed is good" philosophy was leaving a spiritual vacuum in American culture."

 Track listing

 CD

 All songs by Richard Page, Steve George and John Lang except where noted: